barnosch/MMM-Lyrion2/README.md

 # MMM-Lyrion2
 testing and optimizing

-NEW* COver support
+NEW* Cover support
 NEW* no Axios (additional package installed trough npm) needed anymore

 ## Installation